linien-org/linien/README.md

 run_application()
 ```

-In case you're only interested in the python client and don't want to install the graphical application, you can use
+In case you're only interested in the python client and don't want to install the graphical application, you may use the `linien-python-client`, a subset of the `linien` package:

 ```bash
 pip3 install linien-python-client